villares/villares.github.io/como-instalar-py5/index-EN.md

 ![2025-06-28_11-26](https://github.com/user-attachments/assets/8281fe0d-b2c7-4512-af6b-14ff0fcbd906)

-Click on the blue <ins>thonny-py5mode</ins> link.
+Click on the blue <strong><ins>thonny-py5mode</ins></strong> link.

 ![2025-06-28_11-27](https://github.com/user-attachments/assets/65f56a52-391e-4486-8ce8-c669524c7c9c)

-Click on the install button, you'll need to __restart Thonny after this!!!__
+Click on the **Install** button.
+When the installation is complete, you'll need to __restart Thonny__.

-Once restarted, a new *py5* menu should appear in Thonny's interface, click on the **py5 > Imported mode for py5** menu option and then click OK in the dialog window that appears.
+Once restarted, a new ***py5* menu** should appear in Thonny's interface, click on the **py5 > Imported mode for py5** menu option.

+When you first select this, the plug-in will download, extract and configure the JDK for you (in Thonny's user-config directory).

 ![](https://raw.githubusercontent.com/tabreturn/thonny-py5mode/main/screenshots/04.01-activate-imported-mode.png)

-When you first select this, the plug-in will download, extract and configure the JDK for you (in Thonny's user-config directory).
-This process can be quite lengthy depending on your connection, but it only happens the first time you select the menu option.
+Allow it to proceed, and be patient as this process can be lengthy depending on your connection, but it only happens the first time you select the menu option.

-**Thonny's window may appear frozen** as it downloads and configures the JDK, don't despair!**

 ![](https://raw.githubusercontent.com/tabreturn/thonny-py5mode/main/screenshots/04.02-download-jdk.png)